Christmas Eve: Ukraine

 In Ukraine, Sviatyi Vechir (Святий Вечір, Holy Evening) is traditionally celebrated with a meatless twelve-dish Christmas Eve supper, or the Holy Supper (Свята Вечеря, Sviata Vecheria).
 The main attributes of the Holy Supper in Ukraine are kutia, a poppy seed, honey and wheat dish, and uzvar, a drink made from reconstituted dried fruits.
 Other typical dishes are borscht, varenyky, and dishes made of fish, phaseolus and cabbage.

 The twelve dishes symbolize the Twelve Apostles.
 Just as in Poland, it is obligatory to try a portion of all of the dishes.
 The table is spread with a white cloth symbolic of the swaddling clothes the Child Jesus was wrapped in, and a large white candle stands in the center of the table symbolizing Christ the Light of the World.
 Next to it is a round loaf of bread symbolizing Christ Bread of Life.
 Hay is often displayed either on the table or as a decoration in the room, reminiscent of the manger in Bethlehem.

 Venezuela

-In Venezuela, hallacas are normally the staple dish for Noche Buena alongside of either ham or pork leg known as "pernil", panettone, rum and "Ponche Crema" (a form of alcoholic eggnog).
+In Venezuela, hallacas are normally the staple dish for Nochebuena alongside either ham or pork leg known as "pernil", panettone, rum and "Ponche Crema" (a form of alcoholic eggnog).
 The night is usually accompanied by traditional Christmas music known as "aguinaldos"; in Venezuela, the traditional music is known as joropo.